Updated , Published at 1:01 PM PHT,

 Introduction

-The experience of the Covid-19 pandemic was both an obstacle and an opportunity for many.
+The experience of the COVID-19 pandemic was both an obstacle and an opportunity for many.
 An obstacle and an opportunity are two sides of the same coin.
-We only have to flip the "negative side of the coin" and then see the "brighter side of the coin" where more opportunities are present.
-Then with a positive mindset, search for those opportunities where you are located and with the resources you can begin with.
-It is the determination to live and win that can spur anyone to think positively in a negative situation.
-And that can make a big difference.
-Build that positive energy and strength to register a startup and build it.
+We just flip the "dark side of the coin" to see the "brighter side of the coin," where more opportunities are present.
+And often, a positive mindset finds opportunities where you are already located.
+All that is needed is to use the resources you already have.
+It is the determination to work, live, and win that can see good in any negative situation.
+This attitude can foster a new business idea.
+Webinars are given by the Department of Trade and Industry (DTI), to build positive energy to register a startup.
+This blog post outlines the steps needed to register an MSME startup in Pasig City.

-The following information is for those who wish to register a MSME startup in the Philippines.
-The following steps are location-specific - those whose businesses need to be registered in Pasig City.
-Though some information are from the years 2022-2024, a lot of updating has been done.
-One can also update whatever is necessary from AI Overviews in Google Search and obtain real-time data and information from the Pasig Business Permit and Licensing Division.
+The following steps are location-specific - those whose business idea needs to be registered in Pasig City.
+Some of the information in this post are from the years to ; updating has been done in .
+Other updates can be searched at AI Overviews in Google Search.
+The results will obtain real-time data and information from the Pasig Business Permit and Licensing Division.

-Initial Things to Consider: Type of Business Entity and Industry
+Initial Things to Consider: Type of Business Entity/Industry

-The Department of Trade and Industry (DTI) gives a lot of information at their website.
-They also give free webinars online or face-to-face seminars that can help you define what business industry you want to enter, and what type of business entity you want to establish.
-They have all the details for all the information you need.
-They also give specialized and higher quality webinars at an affordable fee, for any special need in establishing your business in the Philippines.
+The Department of Trade and Industry (DTI) has complete information on its website.
+They also give free webinars online or face-to-face seminars that help anyone decide what business industry to enter and what type of business entity to establish.
+They also give higher-quality webinars at an affordable fee, for any special needs in establishing your business in the Philippines.

-Establishing a Business Name for a MSME Startup
+Establishing a Business Name for an MSME Startup

 Certificate of Authority

-An easy business entity to begin with is the Barangay Micro Business Enterprise.
-This type of business has many incentives like exemption from the minimum wage law, credit privileges, and exemptions from annual income tax.
-To know more about the Barangay Micro Business Enterprise, you can visit its web page, BMBE Registration, Anytime, Anywhere!
-There are also many videos of the DTI in YouTube to guide you in understanding this new kind of business.
-Once registered, you will receive a Certificate of Authority granting the privilege to do business with a BMBE entity and the option to renew after a period of two years.
+An easy business entity to begin with is the Barangay Micro Business Enterprise (BMBE).
+This type of business has many incentives, such as exemption from the minimum wage law, credit privileges, and exemptions from annual income tax.
+To know more about the Barangay Micro Business Enterprise, you can visit its web page at https://bmbe.dti.gov.ph/index/ (BMBE Registration, Anytime, Anywhere!)
+There are also many videos of the DTI on YouTube to guide you in understanding this business entity.
+Once registered, you receive a Certificate of Authority granting the privilege to do business with a BMBE entity (a category of the Microbusiness in MSME) and the option to renew after a period of two years.

 There are also other business entities you can opt for:

 Sole proprietorships are registered with the Department of Trade and Industry.
-One-person corporations, partnerships, and corporate entities are registered with the Security and Exchange Commission.
+One-person corporations, partnerships, and corporate entities are registered with the Securities and Exchange Commission (SEC).

 Barangay Clearance